If there is any subject that can truly trigger some emotions in a doctor, it is definitely marijuana. They would ask the following questions;

 I don’t think my patients will trust me if I recommend Medical Marijuana to them.

-While some patients might show confusion over a doctor recommending marijuana, there are far more patients who would trust their doctor’s judgement over their own.
+While some patients might show confusion over a doctor recommending marijuana, there are far more patients who would trust their doctor’s judgment over their own.
 Furthermore, the use of cannabis is becoming politically correct.

 Marijuana hasn’t been approved by the FDA – I think it can be toxic to my patients.